6 Lesson 1: R Project Development

 - Click on the drop-down menu (the blue circle to the left of

-’s represented in the data frame and whichrichness
+unique_id’s represented in the data frame and whichrichnessvalues are associated with eachunique_id?

 - Can you identify the column type (e.g., Character, Numeric, Integer, or Factor) of the columns